plasne/openid-connect/implementation.md

 -   HOST_URL - You may specify a fully qualified URL (including protocol) to host the application on (ex. https://localhost:5000 if hosting locally).

+-   USE_INSECURE_DEFAULTS (default: false) - When running in localhost debug mode, some additional (though insecure) defaults can be used, most notably, default certificates can be used for signing and verifying the JWT.
+You will never run with this setting in production.

-If you are going to use AUTH_TYPE=mi, the above settings are the only things you need to set.
+If you are going to use AUTH_TYPE=mi, the above settings are the only things you will commonly set.
 If you are going to use AUTH_TYPE=app, you must supply the following settings:

 -   TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.